RyanTheAllmighty/archlinux-packages/README.md

 ideal for me as I want to control my own versions of those softwares and not have one package pollute that.

+### luna-bin

+Alternative to [luna](https://aur.archlinux.org/packages/luna/) package with dependencies correct.

+At the time of creation, the luna package had too many dependencies.

+### nodejs-fake

+Creates a fake package to install which provides (and conflicts with) `node` and `nvm` so that people using `nvm` do not have to install a global `node` or `nvm` when installing packages that require it, such as `yarn`.

 ### opendesktop-app-appimage

 This is the opendesktop-app built from the official AppImage file.